 Made for men with sensitive skin, the Series 7000 shaver highlights Philips’ innovative approach to men’s grooming, featuring “comfort rings” that surround each of the shaver’s three cutting heads.

 The rings are covered with a powder-like coating, comprising thousands of invisible microbeads – and it’s no gimmick: the tiny beads create a soft, low-resistance surface that allows the shaver to glide easily over your face.

 The result is a marked reduction – in eighty five percent of men tested – in razor burns, redness and irritated skin.

 Of course, reducing friction around the cutting heads is great – but what about the blades – where all the action takes place – themselves?
 The Series 7000 features a blade system which cuts even the longest, flattest-lying hairs, while protecting skin.

-Two Great Shavers – Which One is the Winner?
+Two Great Shavers – Which Cuts The Closest?

 In reality, it would be hard to go wrong with either model – but two factors to consider are the frequency with which you shave, and what type of beard you have.

 As a general rule, a rotary shaver (whose blades rotate), such as the Philips Series 7000, may be a better choice for those who shave less frequently, have coarser facial hair, or whose beard grows in many directions.

 Conversely, a foil shaver (whose blades are hidden behind a finely perforated foil), such as the Braun Series 9, may be most suitable for those who shave daily, or have finer facial hair.